Roof Ventilation with Turbine Vents

 Smoke from the incense floated lazily up but it was NOT drawn out of the ridge vent.
 It just sat up near the peak of the roof.

-In my opinion, there's a better ventilation method that pulls vast quantities of air from an attic space.
+Turbine vents can vacuum vast quantities of air from an attic space on a windy day.
 It's the common turbine vent.
-Some people call them whirly birds or whirlybirds.
+Some people call them whirlybirds or whirlybirds.

 These balance ventilators have a dome that spins on high-quality ball bearings.
 Just hot air rising out of one will make it spin.